-When you exercise in elevations your body is accustomed to, chances are you have a good idea of how your blood sugar will respond.
+When you exercise in elevations at sea level, chances are you have a good idea of how your blood sugar will respond.

 Exercising in high altitudes such as hiking generally, reduces your oxygen intake and stresses your body.
 Stress releases cortisol, the stress hormone, causing blood sugars to go up.
 The change in altitude may increase your blood sugar which in turn may change your insulin or medication requirements.
 Additionally, research demonstrates that carbohydrate metabolism may be comprised at higher altitudes causing insulin resistance.
 Ask your healthcare professional how you should change your medication dosing when hiking in high altitudes.

 Blood Glucose Meters, CGM’s & Insulin Pump’s

 Medical devices can vary in their accuracy at higher elevations.
 If one device is less accurate, it will be confusing to isolate which one is impacting your blood sugar.
-Calibrate all your devices to affirm their accuracy before you start your trip.
-This will add anther layer of security to assure your blood sugar readings are within the proper range for your devices.
+Calibrate all your devices to confirm their accuracy before you start your trip.
+This will add another layer of security to assure your blood sugar readings are within the proper range for your devices.

-If possible, bring back up diabetes supplies just in case you ascertain accuracy issues with one medical device.
+If possible, bring up extra diabetes supplies just in case you have accuracy issues with one medical device.